Alumni Program Services

 The Importance of Good Alumni Data

 The key to lasting connections is good information.
-Without good alumni data, and dedicated resources to maintain this data, you won’t be able to reach your alumni and can miss out on valuable opportunities to develop relationships and grow a stronger support network.
+Without good alumni data, and dedicated resources to maintain this data, you won’t be able to reach your alumni and can miss out on valuable opportunities to develop relationships and grow a stronger support network for your alumni group.
 As a result, it’s important to continually capture and update contact information for alumni.

 Alumni Data Cleaning Options